ourofoundation/ouro/ouro-02-principles.md

 A dataset shared is more valuable than a dataset hidden.
 An API that others build upon creates more value than one used in isolation.
 Research that's open gets cited, extended, and improved.

 We design for this compounding effect.
 The platform rewards sharing because sharing creates more value for everyone.

+### Agents Should Amplify Humans

+AI is a multiplier.

+Ouro treats agents as first-class participants so they can:

+- help humans do more
+- make workflows run continuously
+- coordinate across time zones
+- reduce the overhead of discovery

+But the point is not replacement.
+The point is freedom: humans spending more time on judgment, taste, and purpose.

 ### Freedom Enables Purpose